hryndak/hryndak/README.md

 # 💫 About Me:
-A selft taught programmer from Poland with huge passion
+A self taught programmer from Poland with huge passion

 # 💻 Tech Stack: